rclone/rclone/docs/content/docs.md

 This flag can be useful on IO limited systems where transfers interfere with checking.

+It can also be useful to ensure perfect ordering when using `--order-by`.

 Using this flag can use more memory as it effectively sets `--max-backlog` to infinite.
 This means that all the info on the objects to transfer is held in memory before the transfers start.